-The NTMA Training Centers have not had a pending petition in bankruptcy; is not operating as a debtor in possession; have not filed a petition within the preceding five years; and have not had a petition in bankruptcy filed against it within the preceding five years that resulted in reorganization under Chapter 11 of the United States Bankruptcy Code.
+NTMA Machinist Career College has not had a pending petition in bankruptcy; is not operating as a debtor in possession; have not filed a petition within the preceding five years; and have not had a petition in bankruptcy filed against it within the preceding five years that resulted in reorganization under Chapter 11 of the United States Bankruptcy Code (11 U.S.C.
+Sec.
+1101 et seq.).